 Every winemaker understands the importance of producing aromatic wines.
 The problem is aromas are stripped out by the CO2 produced during fermentation.
 If the winemaker can smell aromas outside the fermenter, they’ve forever left the developing wine.
 But what if those aromas never escaped?
 That’s the question we set out to answer.
 The AromaLoc™ system is a totally additive-free, hands-off process that prevents aromas from leaving the wine — no tampering or interfering with the fermentation process.
 Intervention only occurs with the headspace gas above the juice, and this produces desirable changes in the fermenting liquid below.

 Why bother?
-It’s really quite simple: increased aroma makes wine more attractive to the consumer, enhancing the bottom line for innovative companies.
+It’s really quite simple: increased desirable aromas enhance mouthfeel and make wine more attractive to the consumer, benefitting the bottom line for innovative companies.

 To learn more about the AromaLoc solution, click the button below.
-Or contact Walter Meyer, at email@example.com.
+Or contact Randy Morse, at firstname.lastname@example.org.

 2005, Dr. Dick Jones and his wife moved to Naramata, British Columbia, part of the Naramata Bench region of vineyards.
 Not long after arriving, Jones began making wine from his Pinot Gris and Gamay grapes.